-UPDATE December 11th 2017: As I have received so many messages, emails and questions asking is it safe to travel to bali in December or January, I thought I would quickly address them and give you an update.
-The volcano seems to have very much calmed down in the last 2 weeks and now there isn’t even any steam coming out of it.
+UPDATE February 13th 2018: As I have received so many messages, emails and questions asking is it safe to travel to bali in February, I thought I would quickly address them and give you an update.
+The volcano seems to have very much calmed down in general and the government even lowered the danger level to orange, despote some more small, minor eruptions.
 The ash cloud is gone and all airports have re-opened with flights operating as usual.
-If you have plans to travel to Bali in December or January, I recommend you stick with them and come visit this beautiful island!
+If you have plans to travel to Bali in January or February, I recommend you stick with them and come visit this beautiful island!

 Is everyone getting evacuated from Bali?
 NO.

 People (thanks to bad news sources) seem to think that the entire island of Bali has been evacuated, or is in the process of being evacuated.
 The population of Bali is the same as the population of IRELAND!
 Can you imagine evacuating an entire country?!